Dunham Massey railway station: History

 The station was named Warburton from its opening until June 1856 when it became Warburton and Dunham.
 In October 1856, it was renamed Dunham; it finally became Dunham Massey in April 1861, which was retained until closure.

 The W&AJR changed its name to the Warrington and Stockport Railway on 4 August 1853, before the line was completed and that company was absorbed into the London and North Western Railway (LNWR) on 15 July 1867.

 The LNWR was amalgamated into the London Midland and Scottish Railway (LMS) on 1 January 1923.
 The LMS continued to operate the passenger train service through Dunham Massey but, by July 1946, only eight trains per day in each direction stopped at the station.
 LMS was nationalised on 1 January 1948 and operations on the line were vested in British Railways' London Midland Region (LMR).
 In January 1956, the service to Dunham Massey was eight trains in each direction, with the fare for the eleven miles single journey to Manchester being 1s 7d (8p).

 Passenger services along the line were withdrawn and the station was closed by British Railways on 10 September 1962.
 Freight trains continued to use the line until 7 July 1985, when the need for extensive repairs to the Latchford Viaduct caused the line to be closed.

+The last Station Master before the station was decommissioned in 1962 was Warrington born, Frank Bonnell.
+Who along with his wife, Evelyn, bought the property and lived there until their deaths in 1980 and 2009, respectively.
+They had 3 children, Patricia, Maureen and Jennifer.

+Pictures of Evelyn can be found on some of the information boards, on the trail.

+After purchasing the station, an extension at the rear of the property was built and it became a 3 bedroomed family home that remained in the family until 2024.

+Frank & Evelyn were both cremated at Dunham Massey Crematorium and are their plots can be found at Dunham Massey Cemetery.